Love spells

 There are many Western notions on love spells that are not necessarily reflected in the African traditions.
 Many stem from Wicca, the New Age movement or European magical traditions.
 And there is nothing inherently wrong with any of these.

-There are many who practice forms of Egyptian magic and sorcery that utilize the potent waters of the Nile river to form curses.
+We know that manypeople who practice forms of Egyptian magic and sorcery that utilize the potent waters of the Nile river to form curses.
 There was one such individual who was a close friend of my father Tata Remi.
 He had an agreement with my father that my father would withdraw and stabilize water directly from the Semliki river and send it to him in Egypt.
 This was used to make the spells even stronger, as the water here is much more pure than the Nile further down in Egypt (being a source of the Nile itself).

 One day this man told my father that he wouldn’t need any more water from the Semliki from him.
 There was no hostility or bad feelings according to Tata Remi.
 But he did relate to me that he felt at unease and that he was sure he would see this man again.